 Honeoye Falls

-Check out the flow over the village fall and the rush of the creek through Rotary Park.
+Check out the flow over the village fall and the creek rushing through Rotary Park.

 8. Holley Canal Falls